Skip to main content

 Bias minimization measures

-• Pre-defined endpoints: Before the study begins, primary and secondary outcomes are defined, which prevents selective reporting of only favourable outcomes.
+• Prospective pre-specification of primary and secondary outcomes before the investigation begins, which prevents selective reporting of only favourable outcomes.

 Calendar